Tuesday, December 1, 2015

 Since the man and woman now knew evil; God could not let them stay in the Garden of Eden and eat from the tree of life and live forever.
 Can you imagine how horrible the world would become if people could live forever multiplying evil upon evil?
 So God sent them out of the garden and they had to grow their own food.

 "...
-I will cause hostility between you and the woman... and her offspring
+I will cause enmity between you and the woman... and between your offspring and hers;

-He will strike your head, and you will strike His heel."
+he will crush your head, and you will strike His heel."
+3:15 NIV

-Though sin came into the world through Adam and Eve being tempted by the serpent,
+Though sin came into the world through Adam and Eve as they were tempted by the serpent,

 God promised to bring salvation through the Son of Eve... thousands of years later.